Arnavpmr/CpuEmulator/Assembler/README.md

 - Stop (All 16 bits are 0s)

 ### Example Assembly Programs
-This program will compute the nth fibonacci number
+This program will compute the nth fibonacci number!
-The output is stored in R1
-Anything typed here is ignored!
 ```assembly
 .text
 MOVI R0 0 //comments are also supported